 We headed back to the boat and enjoyed our dinner then a couple of us went to the back of the boat and attempted squid fishing!
 I´m not really a fan of fishing, but I gave it a try.
 It was a (VERY!) tedious activity but I bet really rewarding if you caught one.
 At the time of our attempt, there were a lot of boats and their lights around the area so it was quite difficult to catch them, although I did have one on the line but it wriggled free before I could show anyone!

 Pearl Farm & Kayaking

-The morning after we went to the Pearl Farm, where they showed us how they farm the Oysters (they take 4-8 years depending on which type!).
-After this, we got to watch as they opened one to see if there was a pearl inside!
+The morning after, we went to the Pearl Farm, where they showed us how they farm the Oysters (they take 4-8 years depending on which type!).
+Following this, we got to watch as they opened one to see if there was a pearl inside!
 At first it didn’t seem to have anything inside, but as they dug deeper, out came a beautiful pearl!
 There was also a shop where you could buy an assortment of jewellery, ranging from around $50 and going up to $16,800 for a large black pearl necklace (the ones that take 8 years each)!
 We took the small boat across the water and enjoyed some kayaking, exploring the cove.
-This was so much fun, albeit slightly tiring, and our boat and the German boys boat ended up in a water find, and soaked!
+This was so much fun, albeit slightly tiring, and our boat and the German boys boat ended up in a water fight, and soaked!
 Once this was over, we headed back to the boat and had a cooking class on how to make spring rolls.
 They cooked them and we ate them alongside our lunch as we headed back to the bay.
 They were so tasty!